UMass-LIDS/Proteus/DOCKER.md

 `python plotting/endtoend.py`

+This will generate a figure in the `figures` folder.

 ## Copying results from Docker container

-This will generate a figure in the `figures` folder.
-It can be downloaded from the Docker container to your host machine using the following Docker command:
+You can download the generated figures from the Docker container to your host machine using the following Docker command:

 `docker cp <container_id>:/figures/timeseries_together.pdf <local_path>/timeseries_together.pdf`